 Fuelling the town’s fame since 1955, the three-mile-long Baie de Pampelonne is where the crème de la crème of beach clubs is based

-One of the youngest St Tropez beach clubs, Nikki Beach is a go-to hangout for the coolest cats in town.
-Bringing a little slice of Miami to the French Riviera, it’s spread over a series of split-level decking areas which surround a huge swimming pool.
+Nikki Beach is one of the youngest St Tropez beach clubs and a go-to hangout for the cool cats in town.
+Bringing a little slice of Miami to the Côte d'Azur, the club is spread over a series of split-level decking areas which surround a huge swimming pool.
 Beautiful guests lounge on luxurious white sunbeds, sipping champagne and listening to laid-back beats.

 The latest offering, however, is Shellona.
-Although born in Saint Barths, the venue is more typical of Mykonos or Ibiza, with its simple nomadic architecture of teak floors and canvas cabanas.
+Although a Saint Barths-born brand, the French venue is more typical of Mykonos or Ibiza, with its simple nomadic architecture of teak floors and canvas cabanas.
 There’s also a boho-chic dining scene serving up Greek specialities.
-Come here for a lively lunch and stay for the late-night sunset session.
+The in-crowd come here for a lively lunch and stay for the late-night sunset session.

 Elsewhere, Bagatelle Beach indulges its well-heeled clientele with stylish waterfront dining and sunset parties.
-The grown-up dining scene at Tahiti Beach, the oldest beach club in town, attracts a more mature crowd, while neighbouring venue La Plage des Juneau is a favourite among families.
+The grown-up dining scene at Tahiti Beach, St Tropez's oldest beach club, attracts a more mature crowd, while neighbouring venue La Plage des Juneau is a favourite among families.

 Leading the way is super-chef Arnaud Donckele at La Vague d’Or, a gastronomic temple with three Michelin stars at the La Residence de la Pinede.
 Expect Mediterranean ingredients and flavours with an unusual twist as well as exceptional service.